abshinn/abshinn.github.io/_posts/2014-10-11-using-combinebykey-in-apache-spark.markdown

 Aggregating data is a fairly straight-forward task, but what if you are working with a distributed data set, one that does not fit in local memory?

 In this post I am going to make use of key-value pairs and [Apache-Spark](https://spark.apache.org/)'s `combineByKey` method to compute the average-by-key.
 Aggregating-by-key may seem like a trivial task, but it happens to play a major role in the implementation of algorithms such as KMeans, Naive Bayes, and TF-IDF.
-More importantly, implementing algorithms such as these in a distributed framework such as Spark is an invaluable skill to have.
+More importantly, implementing algorithms in a distributed framework such as Spark is an invaluable skill to have.

 ### Average By Key

 The example below uses data in the form of a list of tuples in the form: `(key, value)`.
-I turn that list into a [Resilient Distributed Dataset (RDD)](http://www.thecloudavenue.com/2014/01/resilient-distributed-datasets-rdd.html) with the `sc.parallelize` function, where `sc` is an instance of `pyspark.SparkContext`.
+I turn that list into a [Resilient Distributed Dataset (RDD)](http://www.thecloudavenue.com/2014/01/resilient-distributed-datasets-rdd.html) with `sc.parallelize`, where `sc` is an instance of `pyspark.SparkContext`.

-The next step is to use the `combineByKey` method, which is admittedly not very readable with its three lambda-function parameters.
+The next step is to use `combineByKey` to compute the sum and count for each key in `data`.
+Admittedly, using three lambda-functions as arguments to `combineByKey` does not yield the most readable code.
 I will explain each lambda-function in the next section.
 The result, `sumCount`, is an RDD where its values are in the form of `(label, (sum, count))`.

 To compute the average-by-key, I use the `map` method to divide the sum by the count for each key.